gh-aam/easy-diffusion/README.md

 Upcoming...

 ## Note
-A lot of features and optimizations will be implemented gradually (hopefully).
+It's a fun project.
+More features and optimizations will be implemented gradually (hopefully).